 - First, you know you’re working with cotton, so you know you want to pre-wash on low heat with some mild detergent.

 - Dry on low heat for 5-10 minutes, and then lay flat until that stuff it totally dry.
 Now you’re in business.

 - Before you even cut your double gauze, get out the spray starch (see this blog post for more on starch).
-Double gauze cuts best when it’s slightly stiff and wrinkle-free, so feel free to press it, too, if that’s something you do (but take care NOT to move your iron in circles.
+Double gauze cuts best when it’s slightly stiff and wrinkle-free, so feel free to press it, too, if that’s something you do (but take care NOT to move your iron forcefully in circles.
+This stuff stretches and warps.
 Press means press, people.)

 - As far as gear goes, don’t stress too much.
 Standard needles work fine for double gauze, but use a new one if you’ve got one.
 If you do have a fine sewing needle (maybe size 80) this would be ideal.
 But the most important thing is that it’s super sharp.

 - Threadwise, 50wt thread works best for double gauze, working well with it’s lightweight little self.

 Now that you have your shiz together, we’re ready to roll...

 Let the double gauze quilty adventure begin!
 Here’s what’s on the schedge: